-The Not so Hidden Life of John Juvenal Ancina « Catholic Insight
+The Not so Hidden Life of Blessed John Juvenal Ancina « Catholic Insight

 This motto would be taken to heart by the Blessed celebrated today, at least by the Oratorians, John Juvenal Ancina (his parents added the middle name of the 4th century bishop and confessor Juvenal in thanksgiving for a miraculous cure of their son).

-Juvenal, as he was known, was an immensely gifted man who could really have become anything he set his mind to: Of the highest intellectual capacity, he studied at Padua, Mondovi and Turin, graduating in philosophy and medicine, and worked as a physician for some years; he was also a gifted orator, poet, musician and composer.
+Juvenal, as he was known, was an immensely gifted man who could really have become anything he set his mind to: Of the highest intellectual aptitude, he studied at Padua, Mondovi and Turin, graduating in philosophy and medicine, and worked as a physician for some years.
+He was also a gifted orator, poet, musician and composer.
 Yet his favourite occupation was to be hidden with God in prayer, doing menial tasks, if asked, polishing candlesticks and cleaning the sacristy.

 Juvenal was friends and acquaintances with popes, bishops and princes, corresponding with such influential figures as Francis de Sales and Robert Bellarmine.